daireto/sqlactive/docs/api/serialization-mixin.md

 ) -> Self | list[Self]
 ```

-> Deserializes a dictionary to the model.
+> Deserialize a dictionary to the model.

 > Sets the attributes of the model with the values of the dictionary.